soedinglab/transannot/README.md

 ### Modules

-* `assemblereads`            *de novo* assembles raw sequencing reads to large genomic fragments (contigs).
+* `assemblereads` - *de novo* assembles raw sequencing reads to large genomic fragments (contigs).
-* `createquerydb`            creates a database in a memory-efficient MMSeqs2 format for the query input sequence.
+* `createquerydb` - creates a database in a memory-efficient MMSeqs2 format for the query input sequence.
-* `downloaddb`          downloads reference databases in MMSeqs2 format on which annotations for query sequences will be searched.
+* `downloaddb` - downloads reference databases in MMSeqs2 format on which annotations for query sequences will be searched.
-* `annotate`            performs clustering on input sequences to reduce redundancy and runs sequence-profile and sequence-sequence searches for the reference query sequences to obtain the closest homologs with the annotated function.
+* `annotate` - performs clustering on input sequences to reduce redundancy and runs sequence-profile and sequence-sequence searches for the reference query sequences to obtain the closest homologs with the annotated function.
 In addition, it maps descriptions of orthologous groups and protein families to the query sequences.
+* `easytransannot` - an easy one-line command module for the complete transannot workflow, starting from input assembly, downloading reference databases to an output of sequence annotations.
+* `annotatecustom` - facilitates annotation against user-supplied databases instead of the default databases used by `TransAnnot`.
 <!-- After running the search UniProt IDs will be retrieved to get more detailed information about the provided transcriptome.  -->
 <!-- (It finds homologs for assembled contigs in the custom-defined protein sequence database (default UniProtKB) using reciprocal-best hits (rbh module) search from MMseqs2 suite if taxonomy ID `--taxid` is provided, or MMseqs2 search if no taxonomy ID is supplied.
 After running the search Gene Ontology ID will be obtained from UniProt.) -->
 <!-- * `contamination`       It checks contaminated contigs using _easy-taxonomy_ module from MMseqs2 suite.
 This approach uses taxonomy assignments of every contig to identify contamination -->
-* `easytransannot`      an easy one-line command module for the complete transannot workflow, starting from input assembly, downloading reference databases to an output of sequence annotations.

 ### assemblereads